jamesalexclark/github_tutorial/README.md

 git config user.name "James Alex Clark" git push origin master (to send the local changes to the origin on github master branch it will ask for a login (username and password)

+# To update from the web server where new_branch is the name of the thing you want to pull
+git pull origin new_branch